Arne Slot admires Trent Alexander-Arnold ‘legacy’ goal but says team comes first

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

-Liverpool head coach Arne Slot admires the ambition shown by Trent Alexander-Arnold in wanting to be remembered as the world’s best right-back but reminded the defender he needs the team in order to do so.
+Liverpool head coach Arne Slot admires the ambition shown by Trent Alexander-Arnold in wanting to be remembered as the world’s best right-back and is eager for him to achieve it alongside success for the team.

 In an interview this week the England international said his motivation was to build a legacy which would see him spoken about long after he had retired.